beancount/smart_importer/README.rst

 The `smart_importer` decorators must be fed with training data in order to be effective.

-Training data can be provided directly as an argument to the decorators.
+Training data can be provided directly as an argument ``trainging_data`` to the decorators:
-You can simply provide the name of your beancount file, like this:

 .. code:: python

-    @PredictPostings(training_data='file.beancount')
+    @PredictPostings(training_data='ledger.beancount')

-If no training data is explicitly provided as an argument, the decorators try to use the `existing_entries` that can be passed to an importer's `extract` method.
+If training data is not provided as an argument, the decorators try to use the `existing_entries` that can be passed to an importer's `extract` method.